People's Republic of Korea

-In the south, the US military government outlawed the PRK on 12 December 1945.
-In the north, the Soviet authorities took over the PRK by installing pro-Soviet Korean communists such as Kim Il-sung into positions of power and incorporated it into the political structure of the emerging Democratic People's Republic of Korea (North Korea).
+In the south, the US military government declared the PRK to be illegitimate on 12 December 1945.
+In the north, under the auspice of the Soviet military government, the Korean Worker's Party led by Kim il-sung took over the People's Committee by incorporating them into the political structure of the emerging Democratic People's Republic of Korea (North Korea), and by exerting an ever-increasing direct influence on the agenda and structure of other smaller political parties (such as the KDP and the DIP).

 History

 Establishment

-On 15 August 1945, the Japanese Empire surrendered to the Allies.
-The Imperial Japanese authorities requested that a government be established to ensure the safety of their persons and property after the occupation ended.
-Whilst the Soviet Union continued to fight the Japanese Empire in Chongjin, Endō Ryusaku, who served in the Japanese Government-General sought to secure the return of the Japanese.
+On 15 August 1945, the Empire of Japan formally surrendered to the Allies and capitulated on 2 September.
+The Japanese occupational authorities requested that a government be established to ensure the safety of their persons and property after the occupation ended.
+Whilst the Soviet Union continued to fight the Empire of Japan in Chongjin, Endō Ryusaku, who served as the second-ranking member of the Japanese Government-General sought to secure the safe exit of the Japanese civilians at the request of Nobuyuki Abe.
 He proposed to Song Jin-woo that he take over the security and administrative rights of Korea, but when this was rejected, he asked to meet Lyuh Woon-hyung in Seoul.
 Under Lyuh's leadership, the newly formed Committee for the Preparation of Korean Independence (CPKI) organized people's committees throughout the country to coordinate the transition to independence.
 On 28 August 1945 the CPKI announced that it would function as the temporary national government of Korea.
 On 6 September, CPKI activists met in Seoul and established the PRK.

 Security and administrative rights were transferred to Lyuh, and the safety of the Japanese evacuating the Korean Peninsula was guaranteed.
 Accordingly, Lyuh suggested the following conditions: